KabbAmine/vullScreen.vim/README.md

 To wmctrl's author.

-To Bram Moolenaar for creating the best piece of software in the world :D
+To Bram Moolenaar for creating the best piece of software in the world :heart:

 To you if you're using vullScreen.